 Hey there Speedy Gonzales!
 Want to know how long it will take you to master Italian?
 Well, you’re in luck because I’ve got the scoop for you!
 And no, it won’t take you as long as it took Michelangelo to paint the Sistine Chapel.

 But seriously, if you’re looking to impress those Italian friends or just want to add another skill to your resume, then buckle up buttercup, ’cause we’re about to take a ride.
 So sit tight, grab some pizza, and let’s dive into the world of the boot!

 Whether you’re planning a romantic getaway to Rome or taking on a job in Milan, you know that simple traveler’s phrases just won’t cut it.

 But we’re all busy bees with barely enough time to learn a new language.
 So, how long will it take you to become fluent in Italian?
+Will learning Italian take you a lifetime?
 Sorry to break it to you, my friend, but there’s no easy answer.